jeremyrajan/vscode-exts/webcomponent-generator/README.md

 ## Usage

-Open the command window and look for `Create Webcomponent` :).
+Open the command window and look for:

+* `Create Webcomponent ES5` (which will create v0 spec using registerElement)
+* `Create Wecomponent ES6` (which will create v1 spec using customElements)